 All the money in the world cannot buy you peace.
 It is established.

 To the fans of Sridevi, I empathise.
 To fans of Kangana Ranaut, I salute.
 And in these two eras of multi-faceted talented women of Bollywood, I see the generation gap that divides these two influential women.
-And thus the failure of deceased actor Sridevi – despite all of her glamour, stardom, box office hits, beauty, and money in the world – in NOT using her own celebrity voice and personal power to create social influence over a mass of fans looking upto her.
-She failed to educate, to speak for, to use her star power to highlight and draw attention to any and many evils in society at large and women in specific.
-Unable and therefore failing to contribute to the greater larger social good and help right the wrongful evils of our society and gender.
+And thus the failure of deceased actor Sridevi – despite all of her glamour, stardom, box office hits, beauty, and money in the world – in NOT using her own celebrity voice and personal power to create social influence, over a mass of fans looking upto her.
+She failed to educate, to speak for, to use her star power to highlight and draw attention to any and many evils in society at large, and women in specific.
+Unable, and therefore, failing to contribute to the greater larger social good, and help right the wrongful evils of our society and gender.
 Yes, she was a great actress.
-But did Sridevi ever think of herself over and above a worthy role model capable of influence?
+But did Sridevi ever think of herself, over and above, as a worthy role model capable of influence?
 What a lost opportunity in creating lasting good.

-I pondered deeply as I wrote this and now ask you.
-Can you think of any celebrity who has genuinely stood up, without profit or publicity, to voice strongly against domestic violence on women, child abuse in the community, or country at large, gave word and voice to distraught acid victims who are silenced into shame and into the corners of their home, rape survivors who need a new lease of life and a job to create their economic sustenance?
+I pondered deeply as I wrote this, and now ask you.
+Can you think of any celebrity who has genuinely stood up, without profit or publicity, to voice strongly against domestic violence on women, child abuse in the community, or, country at large, gave word and voice to distraught acid victims, who are silenced into shame and into the corners of their home, rape survivors who need a new lease of life, and a job to create their economic sustenance?
 I’m struggling.
 I know actors who have even raped their poor underprivileged maids!!
-What good then is the use of having won the world and losing one’s own soul?
+What good then is the use of having won the world, and losing one’s own soul?
 What value is our adoration of celebrity who propagate abuse themselves on wife, children, maids, house helps, colleagues and mistresses.
-Who, we, the common man and women, help laugh them to the bank driving their films to the box office, helping them create their own personal wealth on the backs and buck of our hard earned money spent on every Friday release.
-Do we matter to celebrity in flesh, blood when injustice hits our homes?
-They can run over us on harmless footpaths and still escape the law of the land.
+Who, we, the common man and women, help laugh them to the bank, driving their films to the box office, helping them create their own personal wealth on the backs and buck of our hard earned money, spent on every Friday releases.
+Do we matter to celebrity in flesh and blood, when injustice hits our homes?
+They can run over us on harmless footpaths, and still escape the law of the land.
 Kill endangered animals and lose not a hair on their heads.
-Salman Khan has notoriously abused all of his girlfriends repeatedly, yet he is the man `with a golden heart.”
+Salman Khan has notoriously abused all of his girlfriends, repeatedly, yet, he is The Man `with a golden heart!”
 Wasn’t Twinkle Khanna, wife of Akshay Kumar, quick to run down a woman comedienne, Mallika Dua, who spoke against an unfavourable sexual innuendo made by Kumar against her person?

-In sharp contrast, I’ve also seen how the vultures in our media houses feast on the scraps of skin, running down the very same celebrity in death as they do in life.
-The hypocrisy media exposes when they have us believe they stand for the rights of women, then troll Kangana Ranaut, Kalki Koechin, Deepika Padukone, Richa Chadha for speaking of their abuse, nepotism, unfair equality in opportunity and pay.
-Trolled for raising red flags against abuse of women rights in general and Bollywood in particular.
-What then of the Sridevis, Rekhas, Anushka Sharmas, Alia Bhatts of Bollywood unable to authentically and with integrity influence their generation to create empowered women, to stand up with them, give their voice to unheard voices of millions?
-What then is their role exactly in society and in our lives?
-Remember when Amitabh Bachchan spoke against rape in a letter to his grand-daughter, only to know that it was a publicity stunt to promote his film Pink?
-The umpteen feel good bytes for television using tragic incidences to promote their own clothing/makeup line/movie.
+In sharp contrast, I’ve also seen how the vultures in our Media houses feast on the scraps of skin, running down the very same celebrity in death, as they do in life.
+The hypocrisy Media exposes when they have us believe they stand for the rights of women, then troll Kangana Ranaut, Kalki Koechin, Deepika Padukone, Richa Chadha for speaking of their abuse, nepotism, unfair equality in opportunity and pay.
+Trolled for raising red flags against abuse of women rights in general, and, Bollywood in particular.
+What then of the Sridevis, Rekhas, Anushka Sharmas, Alia Bhatts of Bollywood unable to authentically, and with integrity, influence their generation to create empowered women, to stand up with them, and give their voice to unheard voices of the millions?
+What then is their role exactly in societ,y and in our lives?
+Remember when Amitabh Bachchan spoke against rape in a letter to his grand-daughters, only to know that it was a publicity stunt to promote his film Pink?
+The umpteen feel good celebrity bytes for television, using tragic incidences to promote their own clothing/makeup line/movie?
 Pay cheques that come with `endorsing’ social rights just to make them look good?
-Do you know that talent agencies representing celebrity have special requests from celebrity to `plug’ them at socially convenient platforms, so they can earn some brownie points in the eyes of the media and fans, promptly followed with paid news inserts which reads, `See?
-I’ve contributed to a cause therefore I’m a good person.’
-I speak from experience.
-Working in the media is quite the eye-opener in more ways than one!
+Do you know that talent agencies representing celebrity have special requests from celebrity to `plug’ them at socially convenient platforms, so they can earn some brownie points in the eyes of the media and fans?
+Promptly followed with paid news inserts which reads,`See?
+I’ve contributed to a cause, therefore I’m a good person.’
+I speak from experience, as I closely work with not-for-profit outfits to contribute their voice and work into mainstream media.
+Trust me, working in the media is quite the eye-opener in more ways than one!

 This article was published in GOMANTAK TIMES, March 5, 2018